machinalis/iepy/docs/installation.rst

     pip install iepy

-3. Configure Java home
+3. Configure java & NLTK

-This step is only required for python 3 installations.
-    Make sure of having defined the environment variable JAVAHOME=/usr/bin/java (or the path where java was installed) Make sure of making somehow persistent this configuration.
+    In order to be able to run documents preprocess, it's needed to have defined an environment variable JAVAHOME=/usr/bin/java (or the path where java was installed) Make sure of making somehow persistent this configuration (your shell rc file, for example).

 Download the third party data and tools
 ---------------------------------------